oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Verifier
 :  An entity that requests, checks and extracts the claims from HS-Disclosures JWT.

-Selective disclosure
-: Process of a Holder disclosing to a Verifier a subset of claims contained in a claim set issued by an Issuer.

 Note: discuss if we want to include Client, Authorization Server for the purpose of ensuring continuity and separating the entity from the actor.